Hecate: The Goddess of Witchcraft in Greek Mythology

 The name Hecate comes from the Greek word “Hekatos,” which was thought to be a really distant and obscure epithet associated with Apollo, the Greek god of music.
 It basically implies someone “who works from a far distance.”

-The former was the Titan of both destruction and peace, which is what you’d totally expect in the goddess of witchcraft’s own father.
+The former was the Titan of both destruction and peace.
 Greek mythology often identified this tempered man as the ancestor of the Persians.

-Asteria, on the other hand, was a much calmer woman.
+Asteria, on the other hand, was a much calmer deity.
 Her name literally means ‘star,’ which could’ve been a reference to her beauty and a story concerning Zeus.

 Hesiod’s “Theogony” and Hecate